lance0/weathermapNG/README.md

 ## License

-This project is licensed under the GPL-3.0-or-later License - see the LICENSE file for details.
+This project is licensed under the Unlicense - see the LICENSE file for details.

 ## Support